-- U.S. Drought Monitor Severe drought continues across most of Georgia north of the fall line, with considerable alleviation in northeast Georgia.
-Extreme drought covers some or all of 29 counties in and south of the Atlanta metro area and northwest Georgia.
-This week marks the 16th week of continuous severe drought in northwest Georgia, the 14th week for the Atlanta metro area, the 13th week in parts of the northeast and the 7th week in central Georgia.
-Portions of the southeast and coast also show alleviation due to Tropical Storm Hermine. - Precipitation Status 3 month records show considerable deficit, particularly in central Georgia and south of the metro Atlanta area.
-6 month precipitation deficit indicates dryness in multiple areas of the state, with the northern half and central Georgia experiencing the greatest deficit.
-The 12 month records show near normal rainfall, but some long-term dryness still exists in a few counties in central and extreme southeast Georgia. - Soil Moisture Northern portions of the state continue to show deficits, with the greatest severity in northwestern, south of the metro Atlanta area, and central Georgia counties.
-Alleviation in south central Georgia, southeast Georgia, and along the coast due to Tropical Storm Hermine. - Streamflow Low flows that developed in mid-spring continue.
-Starting in early May, flows at selected gauges in the areas of extreme and severe drought on the U.S. Drought Monitor began decreasing toward flows seen in 2007 and 2011.
+- U.S. Drought Monitor Exceptional drought (D4, the most intense level) is now indicated in all or portions of 13 counties in the northwestern portion of the state.
+Severe drought continues across almost all of Georgia north of the fall line.
+Extreme drought covers some or all of 63counties in and south of the Atlanta metro area and northwest Georgia.
+This week marks the 21st week of continuous severe drought in northwest Georgia, the 19th week for the Atlanta metro area, the 18th week in parts of the northeast and the 12th week in central Georgia. - Precipitation 3 month records show considerable deficit, particularly in central Georgia, much of north Georgia, and south and east of the metro Atlanta area.
+6 month precipitation deficit indicates dryness in multiple areas of the state, with the northern half (particularly the extreme northwest), much of west and east central Georgia, and parts of south central Georgia experiencing the greatest deficit.
+The 12 month records show near normal rainfall, but some long-term dryness still exists in a few counties in central, northwest, north central, and parts of southeast Georgia. - Soil Moisture Northern portions of the state continue to show deficits, with the greatest severity in northwestern, northeastern, and central Georgia around the Macon area. - Streamflow Persistently low flows continue to drop, with a majority of observation sites at or below 2007 and/or 2011 levels.
 Two-thirds of the gages show flows in the 20th percentile or lower.
-Thirteen show flows in the 10th percentile or lower; flows at six are lower than the 5th percentile. - Groundwater Levels vary by location.
-Four wells are above median levels.
-The remainder are below median levels, with one above the 20th percentile and two below the 5th percentile of the historical record.
+Twenty show flows in the 10th percentile or lower; flows at three are lower than the 5th percentile.
+The number of locations experiencing flows lower than 5th and 10th percentiles continue to grow, as already low flows continue to drop. - Groundwater Levels vary by location.
+Three wells are above median levels.
+The remainder are below median levels, with one above the 20th percentile and three below the 5th percentile of the historical record